 \subsection{Analysis of Visual Attention and Evidence}

-To provide a clearer understanding of DLED's behavior in OSFFD, we present visualizations of attention map in Fig. \ref{fig:atten_map} and evidence distribution in Fig. \ref{fig:vis1} and Fig. \ref{fig:vis2}.
+To provide a clearer understanding of DLED's behavior in the OSFFD problem, we present visualizations of attention maps in Fig. \ref{fig:atten_map} and evidence distribution in Fig. \ref{fig:vis1} and Fig. \ref{fig:vis2}.
 In this analysis, FR and EFS are treated as known fake categories, while FS and FE represent novel categories.

 Fig.~\ref{fig:atten_map} illustrates the evidence collected by the DLED model.
 It can be observed that DLED attends to category-specific semantic cues.
 For example, in the case of FS, the model highlights edge regions indicative of face transplantation, whereas for FE, it focuses on manipulated areas such as sunglasses, hairbands, and hair.